Commutative classifying space for simplicial groups: Introduction

 \section{Introduction}

-Let $G$ be a topological group.
+A classical result in algebraic topology is that principal $G$-bundles for a topological group $G$ are classified by the classifying space $BG$.
 Principal $G$-bundles with a commutativity structure on their transition functions are introduced in \cite{AG15}.
-The classifying space \revtwo{$B(\ZZ,G)$} for such bundles, first introduced in \cite{ACT12}, is a variant of the ordinary classifying space $BG$, which is constructed from pairwise commuting group elements.
-This construction is a particular case of a class of constructions, denoted by $B(\tau,G)$, that depend on a cosimplicial group $\tau^\dt$: \revC{ We assume that there exists a surjection $\eta^\bullet:F^\bullet\to\tau^\bullet$ where $[n]\mapsto F^n$ is the cosimplicial group free in each degree.
-Then the precomposition maps $\circ\eta^n:\Hom(\tau^n,G)\to\Hom(F^n,G)\cong G^{\times n}$ are injective, thus we can equip the set $\Hom(\tau^n,G)$ of group homomorphisms with the subspace topology, getting us the simplicial topological space $B(\tau,G)_\bullet=\Hom(\tau^\bullet,G)$.
-The space $B(\tau,G)$ is the geometric realization $|B(\tau,G)_\bullet|$.
-The main examples are $BG$, the usual classifying space, corresponding to $F^\dt$ and $B(\ZZ,G)$ corresponding to its level-wise abelianization $\ZZ^\dt$.
+The classifying space $B(\ZZ,G)$ for such bundles, first introduced in \cite{ACT12}, is a variant of the ordinary classifying space $BG$, {that} is constructed from pairwise commuting group elements.
+This construction is a particular case of a class of constructions, denoted by $B(\tau,G)$, that depend on a cosimplicial group $\tau^\dt$.

-We say that $G$ is $\tau$-good if the simplicial space $B(\tau,G)_\bullet$ is a good simplicial space of CW-complexes.
-For example a Lie group is $\mathbb Z$-good \cite{AG15}*{Proposition 9.1}.
-It was previously shown that for a Lie group $G$, the space $B(\mathbb Z,G)$ classifies transitionally commutative principal $G$-bundles on finite CW-complexes \cite{AG15}*{Theorem 2.2}.
-We generalize this theorem as follows: \begin{customthm}{\ref{thm:factorsuptohomotopy}} Suppose that $G$ is $\tau$-good.
-Then the space $B(\tau,G)$ classifies principal $G$-bundles on CW-complexes with $\tau$-atlas. \end{customthm} }
+\revfive{Our construction of the various classifying space models will be approached from a cosimplicial point of view.} \revfive{Let $F^\bullet:\catDelta\to\catGrp$ denote the cosimplicial group defined as follows \cite[Definition 2.9]{Vil17}: \begin{enumerate} \item On the level of objects, it sends a nonnegative integer $n$ to the free group $F^n$ on generators $\{e_1,\dotsc,e_n\}$. \item On the level of morphisms, we have, for $1\le j\le n$: